hydrogenjs/hydrogen/README.md

 World's lightest static-site generator
 --
-I built this project mainly to showcase the fundamental of static-site generation
+I built this project mainly to showcase the fundamentals of static-site generator